 Sustainable Living Center Oregon

-Picture chickens roaming freely throughout your acreage.
+Picture chickens roaming freely throughout your property.

 Picture them eating tasty insects and filling their nests with eggs containing bright orange yolks.

 It’s a pretty picture, but is it realistic?
 Maybe?

 The Problem?
 Your chickens are at risk from predators.
 If you have neighborhood dogs or trouble with wild predators such as foxes, raccoons or bird of prey, your chickens will be much more at risk free ranging than if they are in a yard or covered run.